 If you need to get cash on the island, here are the two ATM locations:

 The first ATM is the most popular and runs out of cash quite quickly.
 It’s usually best to withdraw your money in the morning as the ATM will more likely be empty before dinner time.

 The second ATM – located in a building behind it.
 If you are facing the building in which is the first ATM, turn right and walk a few steps towards the junction, then turn left.

-There are also a few exchange places in town if you need them.
+There are also a few money exchange places in town if you need them.

 Best restaurants in Isla Holbox

-Roots – our favourite pizza place.
-You have to eat here at least once.
+Roots – Our favourite pizza place.
+You have to eat there at least once.

 Races – Lovely seafood.
 We ate here on several occasions and the food never disappointed.